 The Buffalo Bisons

-Cheer for your favorite team as the Buffalo Bisons take on the Syracuse Mets at Sahlen Field.
-After the game, the Buffalo Philharmonic Orchestra will entertain the crowd with patriotic songs, and Lockport native and “The Voice” star Joshua Vacanti will make a special appearance.
+Cheer for your favorite team as the Buffalo Bisons and Rochester Red Wings face off at Sahlen Field on July 3.
+After the game, celebrate with a performance from the Buffalo Philharmonic Orchestra, which will be playing patriotic songs.
 Stick around after the concert for the largest fireworks show of the season!
-Game starts at 6:05 PM. $29 ($25 in advance)
+Game starts at 6:05 PM.
+Tickets cost $30.10 each.

 Walkway Over the Hudson’s Fireworks Spectacular (Hudson Valley)

 Walkway Over the Hudson is the perfect viewing platform for the City of Poughkeepsie’s fireworks.
-The New York State historic park will hold a ticketed event from 6:30 to 9:30 PM (fireworks begin after 9 PM).
-Don’t forget to cross the Walkway during your visit—it’s the longest pedestrian bridge in the world! $20, children 10 and under free when accompanied by a paying adult.
-July 4, 6:30-9:30 PM Rain date: July 9.
+The New York State historic park will hold a ticketed event from 6 to 9:30 PM (fireworks begin after 9 PM).
+Don’t forget to cross the Walkway during your visit—it’s one of the longest pedestrian bridges in the world!
+Tickets available in June.
+See website for details.

 4th of July in Dutchess County (Hudson Valley)

 No worries if you can’t make it to Walkway Over the Hudson on the 4th because fireworks will light up the sky all over Dutchess County!
-Head to the home of the minor league baseball team, the Hudson Valley Renegades.
-Fireworks displays will take place at Dutchess Stadium for three nights in a row (July 1-3) after their games against the Brooklyn Cyclones.
+Head to the home of the minor league baseball team, the Hudson Valley Renegades, where a vibrant firework display will light up the sky after the game on July 3 after their games against the Brooklyn Cyclones.
 In the mood for a parade?
 Bring a chair and then sit back and enjoy the Hyde Park Independence Day Parade.
-For an educational perspective on the holiday, head to Clermont State Historic Site and listen to readings from Frederick Douglass’ "What to the Slave is the Fourth of July?"
-Or listen to the annual Reading of the Declaration of Independence at Village Hall in Fishkill.
 Prices vary.

 Cazenovia July 4th Foot Races (Central New York)